Our top 3 tips for protecting your hearing

 As professional audiologists, here at Nathan Gluck Hearing Care we understandably come into contact with a wide variety of different hearing ailments ranging from simple earwax blockages, to chronic and life altering conditions.

 While the latter is thankfully the rarer of the two there are still many out there suffering from hearing loss conditions that were totally avoidable.
-To try and thin these numbers out, we’re going to take you through our top 3 tips to protecting your hearing, and hopefully avoid the need for you to visit our clinics for anything more than a routine checkup!
+To try and thin these numbers out, we’re going to take you through our top 3 tips to protecting your hearing, and hopefully avoid the need for you to visit our clinics for anything more than a hearing test.

 Keeping your ears professionally clean